Volcanic Seven Summits: List

 Note: Two of the Volcanic Seven Summits, Kilimanjaro and Elbrus, are also members of the Seven Summits.
-Ojos del Salado is a member of the Seven Second Summits, and Pico de Orizaba is part of the Seven Third Summits.
+Ojos del Salado is a member of the Seven Second Summits, and Pico de Orizaba is a member of the Seven Third Summits.

 Climbing

 In 2011, Mario Trimeri became the first person to summit all 12 (Kilimanjaro and Mount Elbrus are on both lists) of the Volcanic Seven Summits and the Seven Summits.
 Kuwaiti climber Yousef Al Refaie made a Guinness World Record and became youngest climber in the world and the first Middle Eastern Arab to complete the Seven Volcanic Summits at the age of 24 years 119 days when he scaled Mount Sidley (4285 m) in Antarctica on 22 December 2021, surpassing Indian mountaineer Satyarup Siddhanta who had previously made this record at the age of 35 years 261 days.
 On 9 December 2018 after scaling Ojos del Salado, Canadian climber Theodore Fairhurst became the oldest in the world to climb both the Seven Summits and Volcanic Seven Summits at 71 years and 231 days.
 On 4 July 2023, Australian-born Caroline Leon completed the Volcanic Seven Summits in the fastest time of 183 days.